General information on ranking

 • Level of comparison: broad fields, institutional

-• Major dimensions covered: employability, research
+• Major dimensions covered: research

 • Structure of presentation: multi-indicator ranking, ordinary presentation (league tables)